R2D2-2019/USART_library/README.md

 ### Using the usart connection

-The usart connection class is a child of ostream and istream thanks to this we can use the `<<` and the `>>` operator.
-If you want more control what to do with the data you can use `available()` to check how much data is available, receive data with `receive()` and send data with `send()`.
-When using `receive()` always make sure there is data available as this will give undefined behaviour when no data is available.
+The usart connection class is a child of ostream and istream.
+Thanks to this we can use the `<<` and the `>>` operators to send or receive bytes.
+If you want more control what to do with the data, you can use `available()` to check how much data is available, receive data with `receive()` and send data with `send()`.
+When using `receive()` always make sure there is data available!
+Not checking will cause Undefined Behaviour when no data is available.

 ### Using the hardware usart

-First we need to construct the bus we can do this as follows
+First we need to construct the bus we can do this as follows:
 ```cpp
 #include <hardware_usart.hpp>

 auto usart = r2d2::usart::hardware_usart_c<r2d2::usart::usart0>(9600);
 ```
-The template parameter in the class is what usart port you want to use. **Warning** this is not the same port as the labels on the arduino due.
-The sam3x8e chip has 4 hardware usart ports 3 of these ports have labels the other port doesnt have a label.
-See the doxygen or hardware_usart.hpp for the pin definitions.
+The template parameter in the class is what usart port you want to use. **Warning** this is not the same port as the labels on the Arduino Due.
+The sam3x8e chip has 4 hardware usart ports, 3 of these ports have labels.
+The other port doesn't have a label.
+See the Doxygen or hardware_usart.hpp for the pin definitions.

 The first parameter is the baudrate, 9600 is used here as an example.
 Check which baudrate is applicable for you.
-If there are multiple objects using the same usart the object that was constructed as last will set the baud rate.
-As this is set every time the constructor is called.
+If there are multiple objects using the same usart the object that was constructed as last will set the baud rate, as this is set every time the constructor is called.

 ## Some examples

-Example of using the usart connection with a class that needs a usart.
+Example of using the usart connection with a class that needs a usart:
 ```cpp
 // include in class
 #include <usart_connection.hpp>